bobtri/bobtri/README.md

 ## 🚀 About Me

 I'm passionate about the future of decentralized technologies and finance.
 As a student at Medieinstitutet, I'm on a journey to become a skilled blockchain developer.
-Although my skills are still in progress, I'm eager to learn, collaborate, and contribute to exciting projects in the blockchain and fintech space.
+Although my skills are still in progress, I'm eager to learn, collaborate and contribute to exciting projects in the blockchain and fintech space.

 ---